What Is Melasma?

 Women are far more likely than men to get melasma.
 It is so common during pregnancy that some people call it the mask of pregnancy.
 Hormones seem to trigger melasma.

-Signs and symptoms: Common signs of melasma are brown or gray-brown patches on the face.
+Signs & Symptoms: Common signs of melasma are brown or gray-brown patches on the face.
 These patches most commonly appear on the:

 Some people get patches on their forearms or neck.
 This is less common.